-A Washington Power of Attorney Form allows a principal to choose a representative or agent to act on their behalf and make decisions regarding particular situations.
+A Power of Attorney in Washington allows a principal to choose a representative or agent to act on their behalf and make decisions regarding particular situations.

 The principal should choose the type of form they need before filling it out and granting the agent the chosen powers.
-In the case of a durable power of attorney in Washington State, the agent will still have the authority you granted them even when you become incapacitated.
+In the case of a durable POA in Washington State, the agent will still have the authority you granted them even when you become incapacitated.

-You can use a power of attorney to grant the agent legal authority concerning financial, business, tax filing, and medical decisions.
-Ensure that as you prepare your power of attorney in Washington State, you keep in mind the state laws you are required to observe.
-Also, always choose an agent or representative you trust for your power of attorney.
+You can use it to grant the agent legal authority concerning financial, business, tax filing, and medical decisions.
+Ensure that as you prepare it in Washington State, you keep in mind the state laws you are required to observe.
+Also, always choose an agent or representative you trust for it.

 Scope and Effective Date of POA in Washington

 The scope of a power of attorney in Washington can be minimal or expansive.
 You can choose an agent and grant them one type of authority or various powers over your affairs.
 You can also choose different agents for different tasks in that each agent is responsible for certain decisions.
-For example, as a principal, you can prepare a power of attorney form that allows the agent to make decisions for your minor children.
+For example, as a principal, you can prepare it to allow the agent to make decisions for your minor children.

 Types of Power of Attorney

-There are different power of attorney in Washington State you can use depending on your needs and requirement as shown below:
+There are different types in Washington State you can use depending on your needs and requirement as shown below:

 Download: Microsoft Word (.docx)